 HubSpot features native integrations and tools for all the functionality WordPress lacks, with a landing page tool that allows for easy page creation and customization.

-The full suite of marketing tools greatly helps align content marketing efforts towards lead generation, including an analytics tool that offers meaningful metrics to track visits, sources, email opens, conversions, and clicks.
+The full suite of marketing tools greatly helps align content marketing efforts toward lead generation, including an analytics tool that offers meaningful metrics to track visits, sources, email opens, conversions, and clicks.

 User’s take: “Initially starting using Hubspot to generate leads – none of our leads were inbound and all new customers acquired through outbound marketing.
 Now we have a lot of leads coming in.”
 Victoria N.